 At NASA’s Jet Propulsion Laboratory, I led the algorithm development team for the OPERA Sentinel-1 Surface Displacement product, the first continental-scale InSAR ground motion product over North America.

 During my Ph.D., I used InSAR to monitor surface changes over the Permian Basin in West Texas, the largest oil-producing region in the United States.
 To help mitigate the rising number of induced earthquakes, I worked with geologists and seismologists to deliver observational datasets and help understand the causes of the earthquakes.
+You can read reporting using my InSAR data on the recent implications from Bloomberg (video here).

 I presented two talks at the EarthScope 2025 ISCE Short Course: